python-sprints/python-sprints.github.io/pandas/guide/source/pandas_docstring.rst

     """
     return num1 + num2

-To make it easier to understand docstrings, and to make it possible to export them to html, some standards exist.
+Some standards exist about docstrings, so they are easier to read, and they can be exported to other formats such as html or pdf.

 The first conventions every Python docstring should follow are defined in `PEP-257 <https://www.python.org/dev/peps/pep-0257/>`_.

-As PEP-257 is quite open, some other standards exist.
+As PEP-257 is quite open, and some other standards exist on top of it.
 In the case of pandas, the numpy docstring convention is followed.
 There are two main documents that explain this convention:

 - `Guide to NumPy/SciPy documentation <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt>`_
 - `numpydoc docstring guide <http://numpydoc.readthedocs.io/en/latest/format.html>`_